-News is just in that Facebook has added a new feature to allow users to download their profile information to their computer.
-The feature is called download your information, and available from the user's account settings.
+News is just in that Facebook has added a new feature to allow users to download profile information to the local computer.
+The feature is called download your information, and available from the user's account settings page.

 To access the new feature, users need to click on the down arrow icon in the upper right corner of the Facebook profile screen and select settings from the opening context menu.